PhilipBoyde/Rise-Of-Towers/README.md

 ![Image Alt Text](ReadMePictures/MainMenu.png)

 <h1>About</h1>
 This project was developed as a school assignment and is no longer being updated.
+For optimal performance and to mitigate some known bugs in the web version, it is recommended to run the game within an IDE like IntelliJ and use localhost.

 <h1>Assets Used</h1>